Cloud Controller Manager Administration

 If you are using a cloud that is currently supported in Kubernetes core and would like to adopt cloud controller manager, see the cloud controller manager in kubernetes core.

-For cloud controller managers not in Kubernetes core, you can find the respective projects in repos maintained by cloud vendors or sig leads.
+For cloud controller managers not in Kubernetes core, you can find the respective projects in repositories maintained by cloud vendors or by SIGs.

 Running cloud controller manager comes with a few possible limitations.
 Although these limitations are being addressed in upcoming releases, it's important that you are aware of these limitations for production workloads.